CosimoGiani/T5-transformer/README.md

 * <img align="center" height="30" src="https://raw.githubusercontent.com/Adapter-Hub/adapter-transformers/master/adapter_docs/logo.png"> [Adapter Transformers](https://github.com/adapter-hub/adapter-transformers)

 ## Usage
-In the repo there are two notebooks, which to facilitate reading have been made specialized for the question-answering task.
-Despite this, the pipeline presented is totally generalizable to all types of tasks.
+In the repo there are two notebooks, one for "standard" fine-tuning and one for fine-tuning with adapters.
+To facilitate reading, the notebooks follow the pipeline for the question-answering task.
+Despite this, the implementations are totally generalizable to all types of tasks.
 1. Execute ```t5-fine-tune.ipynb``` to fine-tune the model.
 In order to change task, it might be necessary to make small adjustments in the *pre-processing* setup.
 2. Execute ```t5-fine-tune-adapters.ipynb``` to fine-tune the model with the adapters.
 To manipulate the inner dimensionality of the adapter layer it is sufficient to change properly the value of the *reduction factor*.